 Nearly all effective vaccines induce both.

 – When will the Moderna vaccine arrive in the UK?

 The Government has signed a deal for seven million doses of the Moderna vaccine for the UK.

-That is enough for around 3.5 million people, who will each receive two doses of the vaccine.
+That is enough for around 3.5 million people, who will each receive two doses.

-According to the Government, Moderna is currently scaling up its European supply chain which means these doses would become available in the UK in spring 2021 at the earliest.
+According to the Government, Moderna is scaling up its European supply chain which means these doses would become available in the UK in the spring at the earliest.

 – Can this vaccine help the elderly?